GSA/digitalgov.gov/content/news/2024/04/2024-04-16-determining-the-true-value-of-a-website-a-gsa-case-study.md

 Customer dialogue is the responsibility of each team, and technical evaluations are readily available, thanks to tools like the Digital Analytics Program (DAP), but enterprise-level meta-analyses require a cross-functional view.
 This view can be attained through matrixed initiatives like GSA’s Service Design program, or cross-functional groups like GSA’s Digital Council, in collaboration with program teams and leadership.

 From an enterprise perspective, the next phase in our evaluation of GSA properties is to apply service categories to each website, to better understand how GSA is working along categorical lines, instead of businesses or brands.
 Taxonomical work like this is the domain of enterprise architecture.
-Our service category taxonomy was compiled by using the Federal Enterprise Architecture Framework (FEAF) <sup>4</sup as a starting point, and crosswalks a website’s designed function with its practical function, evaluated through general and agency use.
+Our service category taxonomy was compiled by using the Federal Enterprise Architecture Framework (FEAF) <sup><a aria-describedby="footnote-label" href="#fn4" id="footnotes-ref4">[4]</a></sup> as a starting point, and crosswalks a website’s designed function with its practical function, evaluated through general and agency use.

 We’re starting to leverage service categories, and working with teams to create a more coalesced view of website value as we do so.